Craig Kallman

 Craig Kallman is an American entrepreneur and former DJ.
 He is currently the chairman and CEO of Atlantic Records.
 His career in music began in the 1980s as a DJ in Manhattan.
 He is the founder of the independent label Big Beat, which was established in 1986.
 Later, the label was purchased by Atlantic, where he has worked since 1991.
-After the acquisition, Kallman subsequently become its CEO in 2005.
+After the acquisition, Kallman subsequently became its CEO in 2005.

-Kallman is considered one of the world's leading investors in rare records.
-He has a collection of approximately 750,000 records, 150,000 items of music memorabilia and 100,000 compact discs.
+Kallman has a collection of more than 1.5 million records, 150,000 items of music memorabilia and 100,000 compact discs.

 Early life and education

 Kallman was born in Manhattan, New York City in 1965.
 His father had an eclectic record collection that exposed him to a wide variety of music.
-Kallman began collecting records at an early age, traveling from record store to record store in New York City; something that became a weekend job, even until today.
+Kallman began collecting records at an early age, traveling between record stores in New York City; something that became a weekend job, even until today.
 He attended Trinity High School before moving on to Brown University.
 He pursued a liberal arts degree and graduated magna cum laude in 1987.
-Kallman had plans to enroll in Harvard Business School but decided to pursue a career in the music industry.
+After graduation, Kallman decided to pursue a career in the music industry.